How the transportation industry can help defeat distracted driving with driver behavior data

 It’s clear that penalties for distracted driving haven’t proven adequately effective.
 Approximately 25% of drivers continue to use their phones nearly five times an hour while driving, making them 70% more likely to experience a collision than the average driver.

-Provide real-time feedback on driving behavior
+Provide near real-time feedback on driving behavior

 Most distracted driving involves phone usage.
 But ironically, a mobile phone is the one tool that can help insurers capture risky behavior while giving direct feedback.
 For example, insurance apps are one of the best ways to engage customers because they provide a direct interface to drivers and can monitor information about their road behaviors.
 These apps are most effective when they reflect accurate data, engage users, and are easy to use.